u3a-siteworks-development/u3a-siteworks-migration/readme.txt

 Imports Site Builder XML files into a WordPress site which has the SiteWorks core plugin installed

 == Changelog ==
+= 1.2.6 =
-= 1.2.5 =
+* Fix "Headers already sent" message at end of migration = 1.2.5 =
 * Bug 948 - Remove regex that tried to handle { ... } conversion within <p> tags.
 * Add JavaScript to disable the Migrate button once form has been submitted